Las Vegas Silver Streaks

 Creation of a league franchise team for Las Vegas, NV was facilitated by former Oakland A's executive Fred Kuenzi.
 He stayed on and served as a General Manager and promotions director for season 1.

 The Silver Streaks played its home games at the Thomas & Mack Center.
 Former UNLV stars Freddie Banks, Anthony Jones and Mark Wade played for the club.

+Prior to the 1991 season, the Silver Steaks relocated to Nashville, Tennessee and became the Nashville Stars.